naim-mr/function/README.md

 It will open an interactive shell as: root@id$

-The id, is the id of the container.

 You can then use the analysis with the commands explained in this README.
-Or run the benchmark (see also the README in script/)